Business Risk and Other

 Infringement or violation of the intellectual property rights may result in litigation or economic loss.
 In recent years, there has been a proliferation of “spoof advertisements that lead to fake websites” on the Internet that spoof our brand names.
 Failure to take appropriate measures such as alerts to customers and elimination of such spoof advertisements and fake websites could lead to a loss of trust from consumers and markets, and failure to strategically protect or utilize intellectual property rights may affect our business.

 In digital marketing, which is becoming mainstream, the content of messages on social networking services, including those involving employee participation, and appealing expressions based on concepts that go against international standards for sustainability, may cause social problems, including negative campaigns and defamation of the sender, which may adversely affect our business performance.
-On the other hand, violations of laws and regulations related to quality labeling and inappropriate expressions in functional labeling may damage public trust.
-We may suffer loss due to costs incurred to recall or change the labeling of products, or due to the discontinuation of sales.
+In addition to that, violations of laws and regulations related to quality labeling and inappropriate expressions in functional labeling may damage public trust.
+We may suffer economic loss due to costs incurred to recall or change the labeling of products, or due to the discontinuation of sales.

 If we sell defective products or if our products harm our customers’ health, we may suffer costs for product recalls and our reputation as a producer of high-quality products may be damaged and we may lose trust from society, which may adversely affect our business performance.

-Our group, which has production bases in emerging countries, may experience delays in materials procurement and production due to political instability, legal or institutional changes, the occurrence of strikes, or difficulties in securing human resources, which may affect our business performance.
+Our group, which has production bases in emerging countries, may experience delays in materials procurement and production due to political instability, legal or institutional changes, the occurrence of strikes, or difficulties in securing human resources, or delays in improvement in business efficiency or a large amount of new investment required due to the continuation of protectionism policies (such as import tariffs and restrictions on foreign investment), which may affect our business performance.

 A large amount of taxation due to tax reform or investigation on transfer pricing may affect our group’s financial position and business performance, in addition to reputational damage.